PavanRangani/docs/docs/prd/philanthropy/notes.md

 # Notes

-Any discusion over phone call or email or any other notes should be added as Note.
+Any discussion over phone call or email or any other notes should be added as Note.

 Note is added under any particular organization.

-When there is no records in `Notes`, show this [No Notes Available](https://drive.google.com/file/d/18NwKFoypbJmTWu3UPhYzHQqZ2g2iCkN8/view) message.
+When there is no records in `Notes`, show this [No Notes Available](https://gallery.io/projects/MCHbtQVoQ2HCZfBS-vT-eRyP/files/MCEJu8Y2hyDSceve2NxdcO9qVXgfu8e58j8) message.

 ## Add note